Kakarot679/taskdoc/README.md

 VITE_API_URL=https://your-backend-domain.up.railway.app
 ```

-After both services have public domains, update `ALLOWED_ORIGINS` with the real frontend URL and redeploy the backend.
+After Railway gives public URLs to both services, update `ALLOWED_ORIGINS` with the actual frontend URL and redeploy the backend.

 ---

-## What I'd Add Next
+## Possible Improvements

 - Email notifications for task assignments
 - Task comments
-- File attachments on tasks
+- File attachments
-- Activity log per project
+- Activity history for projects
-- Pagination on task lists
+- Pagination for larger task lists
 - Dark mode

 ---

-## Notes
+## Project Scope

-The project is intentionally scoped for a realistic fresher-level build with clean architecture, consistent UI, and a practical feature set without overengineering.
+Taskdoc is intentionally kept at a realistic portfolio-project size.
+It focuses on the core pieces that matter in a team workflow: auth, roles, projects, tasks, validation, and a usable dashboard.
+I avoided heavier patterns like Redux, microservices, drag-and-drop boards, or real-time updates so the project stays readable and maintainable.